what does it take to be an apprentice?

 I'm a Perry grad, do I start with year 1 PEAC classes?

-Graduates of Perry Tech's electrical program may start in year 3.
+Graduates of Perry Tech's electrical program may start in year 3 with 540 hours of RSI credit per the program standards update in October, 2023.

 Is employment with Boone Electric the only way to be a PEAC Apprentice?